nsaylan/Cohort-19/devops/hands-on/Ansible/S2-ansible-02-using-playbook-with-task/README.md

 ansible-playbook playbook1.yml
 ```

 - Create a text file named ``testfile1`` and write "Hello Clarusway" with using vim.
-Then create a yaml file name ``playbook2.yml`` and send the "testfile1" to the hosts.
+Then create a yaml file named ``playbook2.yml`` and send the "testfile1" to the hosts.

 ```yml
 ---